Lesedi African Lodge and Cultural Village offer its visitors a truly unforgettable experience.

 The Lesedi hotel rooms are amongst real traditional running villages on the 30-hectare property.
 Guests have the opportunity to experience what it would be like living in one of these rural communities, except with more of the modern-day spoils.

 The rooms offer en-suite bathrooms and have been designed and decorated with the traditional colours and patterns which depict the culture of the village.
 The communities have been divided into the Zulu, Pedi, Ndebele, Xhosa and Basotho tribes.

+The Lodge strives to offer its guests with a unique and unforgettable cultural experience, and this is brought out in their meals too.
 Ma Shebeen offers its visitors traditional light African inspired shebeen lunches; the Nyoma Choma serves dishes from all corners of Africa, and the Funduzi Bar provides classic drinks such as Mamba Juice.

 They offer a variety of conference venues which promise to take events from drab to fab.
 Each conference venue features its very own African theme and style.

 The Lodge offers a venue to suit any meeting or function.
 Team building activities can also be added to the session packages.
 The most popular event available here is most definitely their unique cultural experience.

 Guests are led through the village where they learn about each community and tribe.
 Guests also get to view the traditional dances of the tribes, which is a fantastic experience to watch.
 At the end of the tour, visitors dine at the Nyama Choma Restaurant.
 Some team building activities are also available for these events are also based on the different African cultures and are a lot of fun for participants.